-At the Law Offices of Jeffrey S. Glassman, we understand how devastating it can be to lose a loved one as a result of carelessness or wrongdoing on the part of another person or entity.
+At Jeffrey Glassman Injury Lawyer, we understand how devastating it can be to lose a loved one as a result of carelessness or wrongdoing on the part of another person or entity.
 Massachusetts’ law allows the surviving family members of deceased victims to take legal action after a death occurs, but we also understand that it may be overwhelming for you to cope with legalities when you are focusing on grieving.

-At the Law offices of Jeffrey S. Glassman, we can take care of the legal issues for you and ensure your rights are protected while you focus on rebuilding your life after your loss.
+At Jeffrey Glassman Injury Lawyer, we can take care of the legal issues for you and ensure your rights are protected while you focus on rebuilding your life after your loss.
 We can help you to obtain compensation from the responsible party by filing a wrongful death claim.
-However, since many people are unaware of what wrongful death claims are or of how they work after a death occurs, we also have prepared the answers to some frequently asked questions so you can better understand wrongful death claims.What is a wrongful death claim?
+However, since many people are unaware of what wrongful death claims are or of how they work after a death occurs, we also have prepared the answers to some frequently asked questions so you can better understand wrongful death claims.What is a Wrongful Death Claim?

 A wrongful death claim is a personal injury claim that is brought by surviving family members in the wake of a loved one’s death.
 If a person is in an accident and is injured, he files a civil lawsuit to recover monetary damages from the responsible person.
 A wrongful death claim simply lets a family member file the lawsuit instead since the accident victim has been killed.

 Wrongful death lawsuits are the law in order to ensure that wrongdoers and negligent individuals cannot simply escape liability by causing the death of their victim.
 Wrongful death claims are also permitted by law in recognition of the fact that a death causes both economic and non-economic losses for family members.
 These losses should be borne by the person who caused the accident.Which Family Members are Considered Survivors of a Wrongful Death?